taw00/dashcore-rpm/documentation/howto.secure-your-dash-masternode.md

 sudo firewall-cmd --permanent --remove-service cockpit

 # Open up the Mastnernode port (service files provided by our RPM packages)
-sudo firewall-cmd --permanent --add-service dash-node
+sudo firewall-cmd --permanent --add-service dashcore-node
-#sudo firewall-cmd --permanent --add-service dash-node-testnet
+#sudo firewall-cmd --permanent --add-service dashcore-node-testnet

 # If you are running a masternode that was not installed via our RPM packages,
-# you must be explicit in your port configuration
+# you must be explicit in your port configuration - if dashcore-node can be
+# done above, just delete these lines.
 #sudo firewall-cmd --permanent --add-port=19999/tcp
 #sudo firewall-cmd --permanent --add-port=9999/tcp